frntc/SIDKick-pico/README.md

 ## Trademarks

-Raspberry Pi (Pico) is a trademark of Raspberry Pi Ltd.
+Raspberry Pi (Pico/Pico2) is a trademark of Raspberry Pi Ltd.